 2. Personal Loan Contract Payment Terms

-Another key piece of any loan is the payment contract agreement.
+Another key piece of any online loan is the payment contract agreement.
 This will include a schedule of payments, as well as the date on which they’re due.

 Most loans have monthly payments, but you can sometimes choose an accelerated schedule.
 Knowing the schedule will help you ensure there’s enough money in the account to cover the payment.